 Notes

-- You can make the cinnamon roll muffin dough up to 1 day in advance.
-Fully assemble the rolls and place them in the wells of the muffin tin, then place in the refrigerator overnight.
+- To make ahead, fully assemble the rolls and place them in the wells of the muffin tin, then place in the refrigerator overnight.
 Pop the muffin tin in the oven in the morning, adding a few extra minutes to the bake time if needed.

 I was wondering when blooming the yeast how hot should the milk be?